skayhan13/APIs-Challenge/README.md

 Once your keys have been successfully created, any place where my code references api_key, you will need to substitute your own key.
 This key can be hard coded in the first cell, or you may create a .py file called config.py if you wish to use this command located in the first cell "from config import api_key."
 In the config.py file you will need to have a variable storing the string value of your api key like so: api_key= "YOUR KEY HERE"

+Another item of importance, since we are working with an API the data is live.
+Therefore, the day you run your code will produce different results (and graphs) as opposed to the day I ran my code.
+Please utilize the "Images" folder for pngs of all graphs produced.

 ## Background

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"